In this Guide

 It’s easy to install.
 You won’t need a plumber, and many reviewers said they didn’t even need tape.

-It doesn’t include a flange/neck joint.
-KOHLER’s matching set for this one runs about $30.
+It doesn’t include a flange/neck joint though KOHLER has a matching set for this one.
 However, most reviewers said the Alteo fit their current equipment without any major modifications.

 Some reviewers noted that the aeration produces more noise.
 It wasn’t a deal-breaker for them, but this one is certainly louder than a rain model.